What Are Restaurant Finances?

-Now, this correlation might seem counterintuitive, so here’s an explanation: as supply chain issues and lower restaurant traffic data numbers persist, restaurants have to drive up costs, leading average check to increase.
-Unfortunately, as average check increases, guest sentiment has to follow for this pattern to be sustainable.
+Now, this correlation might seem counterintuitive, so here’s an explanation: As supply chain issues and lower restaurant traffic data numbers persist, restaurants have to drive up costs, leading average checks to increase.
+Unfortunately, as the average check increases, guest sentiment has to follow for this pattern to be sustainable.
 Higher costs have to match the value consumers think they’re getting.
 Unfortunately, our guest intelligence tool shows that value sentiment is also falling, meaning restaurants are having to work harder to get guests in the door and keep them coming back.

 Slight Increase in Restaurant Sales

 But don’t think that this increase in restaurant sales spells long-term good news for the restaurant industry.